mapardo-lab/exerciseDLKeepcoding/README.md

 After evaluating several classical machine learning and deep learning models using a protocol based on Optuna library, two models were selected for production use in identifying high-engagement POIs.

-A Random Forest model was trained and demonstrates the ability to identify all high-engagement POIs using tabular metadata, with the trade-off of including some false positives (precision = 0.71).
+A Random Forest model was trained and demonstrated the ability to identify all high-engagement POIs using tabular metadata, with the trade-off of including some false positives (precision = 0.71).

 A second Deep Learning model featuring a multimodal architecture was developed, combining tabular metadata with POI images.
-This model achieves a balanced performance between sensitivity (0.88) and precision (0.84).
+This model achieved a balanced performance between sensitivity (0.88) and precision (0.84).

 Detailed results are available in the `notebooks` directory (see **exerciseDL.pdf** or **exerciseDL.html**)